Market Intelligence Security

-In Northern Light’s 15 year history, we have never delivered client content to unauthorized users or accidently exposed it to the Web.
+In Northern Light’s 15 year history, we have never delivered client content to unauthorized users or accidentally exposed it to the Web.
 SinglePoint enterprise portals are a very safe way to manage market research, competitive intelligence documents, marketing strategy analysis, and all other business content.

 Document AccessDocument access is controlled via Northern Light’s content authorization and fulfillment system.
 User requests for documents are fulfilled automatically by logging the users into content suppliers’ websites using individual seat or globally assigned logins, navigating the content suppliers’ websites, and opening the document up in a browser window.
 For internal documents for which the user is authenticated, the user’s browser is redirected back to the internal repository for document fulfillment.